weichen-qsnetwork/stratosnet.github.io/docs/docs-resource-node/ppd-terminal-subcommands.md

 ## `config`

-Set config key value pairs in the file `configs/config.toml`, separated by one space(note: no quotes for string input).
+Change a config key value pair in the file `configs/config.toml`(note: need quotes for string input.
+Cannot have a space character in the string).

 ```yaml
 config <key> <value>